iposton/fantasyapp2/README.md

 ###Software used in Fantasy Sports Hub

-Last Call runs on the following technologies:
+Fantasy Sports Hub runs on the following technologies:

 * Rails 4.1.7
 * Ruby 2.1.3